-There were no related party transactions to disclose in 2013 or 2012.
+No related party transactions occurred in 2014 or 2013.

 27) Events after the balance date

 There are no significant events subsequent to reporting date.

 28) Financial risk management

 The Group's principal financial liabilities, comprise of loans and borrowings and trade and other payables.
 The main purpose of these financial liabilities is to finance the Group's operations.
 The Group's principal financial assets include trade and other receivables and cash that derive directly from its operations.